 Alto Bugle

 “Alto bugle” typically refers to a type of competition bugle pitched in G for use in drum and bugle corps.
 Of the four main types of mid-voice bugle used in drum corps history (mellophone, French horn, alto, flugelhorn), the alto bugle is probably the rarest type.
-Usually based on a G mellophone bugle but with a much smaller bell, they didn’t make a lasting impression on the field.
-However, they offer intriguing possibilities for use outside of drum corps as they are essentially big flugelhorns in G. (There were actual G flugelhorns in DCI as well, but those were generally standard B-flat flugelhorns with tubing added.)
+The general blueprint for an alto bugle is a mellophone but with a much smaller bell flare, but each model of alto bugle tackled that blueprint differently.
+I would group alto bugles into two main camps, and an excellent demonstration of these camps are the two alto bugles DEG/Dynasty had in their lineup concurrently.

-Many alto bugles had 2 valves, as that was the rule in DCI until 1990.
-But there are a few models of 3-valve alto bugle that exist.
-These are as follows:
+Many (most?) alto bugles had 2 valves, as that was the rule in DCI until 1990.
+But there are a few 3-valve alto bugle models as well.

 Dynasty late-pattern alto bugle: This one was based on Dynasty’s existing mellophone design rather than a separate one, and was made in-house instead of by Willson.
 (The link calls it a flugelhorn bugle, but the Dynasty 3-valve flugelhorn bugle was a different beast made by slapping longer slides on a DEG Signature 2000 Bb flugel.)

-Kanstul KAB-175 (‘90s, early model): This early model Kanstul alto bugle design resembles a smaller King 1120 marching mellophone, and as both instruments were designed by Zig Kanstul, is probably where the King design originated.
+Kanstul KAB-175 (pre-1993, early pattern): The early production Kanstul alto bugle design resembles a smaller King 1120 marching mellophone, and as both instruments were designed by Zig Kanstul, is probably where the King design originated.

-Kanstul 175 (late model): The later model used a totally new wrap and was made until Kanstul went out of business in 2019.
+Kanstul KAB-175 (late pattern): Later production examples used a totally new wrap that lasted until Kanstul went out of business in 2019.

 At one time I owned the only Dynasty III alto bugle I have ever seen.
 I haven’t been able to find any record of another individual example on the Internet.
 As none were made for the US domestic market, it may be the only one in the country.
 But rare G bugles have a funny tendency to show up in the weirdest places, so there could be others hiding in the States.
 I bought mine from Canada.